cubedevinc/cube_style_guide/readme.md

 # Cube Style Guide

-Use this style guide when working on `cube_analytics` project, building demos, writing documentation.
-When working with customers, follow customer style guide if they have any, otherwise use this one.
+Use this style guide when working on `cube_analytics` project, building demos, and writing documentation.
+When working with customers, follow the customer style guide if they have any, otherwise use this one.

 * Default to YAML for data modeling.
 Use JS data modeling when you need to have dynamic data models.
+* Define only one `cube` or `view` per file.
 * Use snake case, even with JS data models.
-* Cubes must remain private, set `shown: false` for all cubes.
+* Cubes must remain private.
+Set `shown: false` for all cubes.
 Only views can be exposed to visualization tools.

 ## Structure of our Cube project

-Views and cubes folders structure should reflect business units structure.
+Views and Cubes folder structure should reflect the business unit structure.

 Views should be designed for data consumers and optimized for consumption in the visualization tools.